liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 If you're an iPhone user, simply download the game from [here](https://apps.apple.com/jp/app/id1474209512)

-If you are an Android user, you can download the app from the Google Play Store [here] (https://play.google.com/store/apps/details?id=jp.co.lifewonders.liveahero).
+If you are an Android user, you can download the app from the Google Play Store [here](https://play.google.com/store/apps/details?id=jp.co.lifewonders.liveahero).
 If this is not possible for some reason, you must install QooApp onto your phone from here.
 Then, open QooApp and do a search for Lifewonders.
 Select Live A Hero and install.